Home Invasion Robbery is a frightening and extremely dangerous crime.

 - It is not unheard of for a robber to follow you home based on the value of the car you are driving or the jewelry you are wearing.

 - Some home invaders might have been in your home before as delivery persons, installers, or repair vendors.

 - Home robbers rarely work alone and rely on an overwhelming physical confrontation to gain initial control and instill fear in you.

 - The greatest violence usually occurs during the initial sixty seconds of the confrontation and home invaders often come prepared with handcuffs, rope, duct tape, and firearms.

-- Some in-home robbers appear to enjoy the intimidation, domination, and violence and some even claim it’s a “rush.”
+- Some in-home robbers appear to enjoy intimidation, domination, and violence and some even claim it’s a “rush.”

 Home Invasion Robbery – Dangerous Trends

 The act of committing a home invasion robbery is escalating much like the crime of carjacking did in the 1980s.
 The reason for the increase seems to follow a similar pattern.
-Much like automobiles, the traditional commercial targets for robbers like convenience stores and fast-food restaurants have hardened themselves against criminal attack and have reduced available cash.
+Much like automobiles, the traditional commercial targets for robbers like convenience stores and fast-food restaurants have hardened themselves against criminal attacks and have reduced available cash.